joolstorrentecalo/gitlab-foss/doc/user/profile/service_accounts.md

 - For GitLab.com, you must have the Owner role in a top-level group.
 - For self-managed GitLab, you must be an administrator for your self-managed instance.

-Use the groups API to [rotate the personal access token](../../api/group_service_accounts.md#rotate-a-personal-access-token-for-a-service-account-user) for a service account user.
+Use the groups API to [rotate the personal access token](../../api/groups.md#rotate-a-personal-access-token-for-service-account-user) for a service account user.

-### Revoke a personal access token

-Prerequisites:

-- You must be signed in as the service account user.

-To revoke a personal access token, use the [personal access tokens API](../../api/personal_access_tokens.md#revoke-a-personal-access-token).
-You can use either of the following methods:

-- Use a [personal access token ID](../../api/personal_access_tokens.md#using-a-personal-access-token-id-1).
-The token used to perform the revocation must have the [`admin_mode`](personal_access_tokens.md#personal-access-token-scopes) scope.
-- Use a [request header](../../api/personal_access_tokens.md#using-a-request-header-1).
-The token used to perform the request is revoked.

-### Delete a service account

-#### GitLab.com

-Prerequisites:

-- You must have the Owner role in a top-level group.

-To delete a service account, [use the service accounts API to delete the service account user](../../api/group_service_accounts.md#delete-a-service-account-user).

-#### Self-managed GitLab

-Prerequisites:

-- You must be an administrator for the instance the service account is associated with.

-To delete a service account, [use the users API to delete the service account user](../../api/users.md#user-deletion).

 ### Disable a service account

-Prerequisites:

-- You must have the Owner role for the group the service account is associated with.

-If you are not an administrator for the instance or group a service account is associated with, you cannot directly delete that service account.
-Instead:
+You cannot directly disable or delete a service account.
+Instead, you must:

 1. Remove the service account as a member of all subgroups and projects: